Sofii-gui/Sofii-gui.github.io/index.md

 * LAB 6, PART 2

-  > In this lab, we created the game Black Jack.
+  > In this lab, my partner and I created the game Black Jack.
 We could play the game after we finished writing and correcting the code for the program, but before the lab, I had never played the game Black Jack.
-The lab introduced me to the concepts of the games, which I found interesting and a bit fun.
+The lab introduced me to the concept of the game, which I found interesting and a bit fun.

 * LAB 8, PART 2